OpenCV/repaint/REQUIREMENT.md

 ##Goals

-The objective of this project is to provide an easy way to create, color and move rectangles.
+_canvas_ is a The objective of this project is to provide an easy way to create, color and move rectangles.

 > Notes: